On the Computability of Measures of Regular Sets of Infinite Trees

 \section{Profiles}

-We work with two spaces: the space of profiles, and the space of probability distributions over profiles and vectors thereof.
-We fix an~automaton $\CA=\langle \Sigma,Q,q_I,\gamma,\Omega\rangle$.
+As already mentioned, we work with two spaces: the space of profiles, and the space of probability distributions over profiles and vectors thereof.
+For the sake of simplicity, we work with nondeterministic automata, see \cref{rem:alternating} for the case of alternating automata.
+Thus, fix a~nondeterministic parity~automaton $\CA=\langle \Sigma,Q,q_I,\gamma,\Omega\rangle$.
 Recall that we assume that the maximal priority $d$ is even.

 The space of \emph{profiles} is $\CV=\big(\trees_\Sigma\to\powerset(Q)\big)$.
-A single profile $\tau\in\CV$ is thus a~function that assigns a~set of states to each tree $t$ in $ \trees_\Sigma$.
-Ultimately we are interested in the unique profile $\tau_\CA\in\CV$ that to each tree $t$ assigns the set of those states from which there exists an~accepting run of $\CA$ on $t$.
+A~single profile $\tau\in\CV$ is thus a~function that assigns a~set of states to each tree $t$ in $\trees_\Sigma$.
+Ultimately, we are interested in the unique profile $\tau_\CA\in\CV$ that to each tree $t$ assigns the set of those states from which there exists an~accepting run of $\CA$ on $t$.
 In the meantime, we also consider other profiles.